PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/06-Ecosystem.md

     symbol table and executes any executable statements at the top of the module.

 -   Each module has its own symbol table.
-That table is the global table used by each function in the module.
+That table is called a *global table* and is used by each function in the module.
+The scope of a global table is its module; modules cannot see one another's global table.

 -   Packages provide a further separation of scope.
 Whereas modules each contain their own global variable scope (thus shielding each